 Smothered verbs get ridiculous quickly.
 For some reason, we're not allowed to understand-we have to have an understanding.
 Resist isn't good enough either, but resistance of is.
-These phrases are more pompous and pointless than professional.
+It sounds pompous and pointless, not professional.
 How about this instead-